mementum/backtrader/docs/extending-commissions/commission-schemes-extended.rst

 contract and stocks with a price/size percentage based commission.
 Not the most flexible of schemes even if it has served its purpose.

-There was only 1 thing I didn't like about my own implementation and that was that ``CommissionInfo`` took the percentage value in absolute terms (0.xx) rather than in relative terms (xx%)

 A request for enhancement on GitHub `#29
-<https://github.com/mementum/backtrader/issues/29>`_ has led to some rework in
+<https://github.com/mementum/backtrader/issues/29>`_ led to some rework in
 order to:

   - Keep ``CommissionInfo`` and ``broker.setcommission`` compatible with the